IU Bloomington affiliates wishing to borrow from other universities

 Visitors to IU Bloomington

 Scholars visiting from other institutions, please bring your valid university ID, a current government-issued photo ID, and any program-specific validation to the circulation desk on the first floor of the East Tower of the Wells Library (Scholars Commons).
-Library staff will verify your status and provide you with a Library Card.
+Library staff will verify your status and provide you with an IU Borrower's Card if necessary.

 Instructions for IUB Faculty, Staff, Students

 - Complete the Reciprocal Borrowing Request form.

-- You will be mailed an ALI card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.
+- You will be mailed an ALI Borrower's Card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.

 Instructions for Visitors from a participating ALI Library

-- You must present the "ALI" card you obtained from your home institution's library and a government-issued photo ID.
+- You must present the ALI Borrower's Card you obtained from your home institution's library and a government-issued photo ID.

-- At the IUB libraries, ALI card carriers will receive the same privileges as Indiana residents.
+- At the IUB libraries, ALI Borrower's Card carriers will receive the same privileges as Indiana residents.